awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-overview.md

 ## Specifying Policy Elements: Actions, Effects, Resources, and Principals<a name="redshift-iam-access-control-specify-actions"></a>

-For each Amazon Redshift resource \(see [Amazon Redshift Resources and Operations](#redshift-iam-accesscontrol.actions-and-resources)\), the service defines a set of API operations \(see [Actions](http://docs.aws.amazon.com/redshift/latest/APIReference/API_Operations.html)\)\.
+For each Amazon Redshift resource \(see [Amazon Redshift Resources and Operations](#redshift-iam-accesscontrol.actions-and-resources)\), the service defines a set of API operations \(see [Actions](https://docs.aws.amazon.com/redshift/latest/APIReference/API_Operations.html)\)\.
 To grant permissions for these API operations, Amazon Redshift defines a set of actions that you can specify in a policy\.
-Note that, performing an API operation can require permissions for more than one action\.
+Performing an API operation can require permissions for more than one action\.

 The following are the basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For more information, see [Amazon Redshift Resources and Operations](#redshift-iam-accesscontrol.actions-and-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
 For example, the `redshift:DescribeClusters` permission allows the user permissions to perform the Amazon Redshift `DescribeClusters` operation\.
 + **Effect** – You specify the effect when the user requests the specific action—this can be either allow or deny\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 Amazon Redshift doesn't support resource\-based policies\.

-To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.
+To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the Amazon Redshift API actions and the resources that they apply to, see [Amazon Redshift API Permissions Reference](redshift-policy-resources.resource-permissions.md)\.

 ## Specifying Conditions in a Policy<a name="redshift-policy-resources.specifying-conditions"></a>

 When you grant permissions, you can use the access policy language to specify the conditions when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
-For more information about specifying conditions in an access policy language, see [IAM JSON Policy Elements: Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.
+For more information about specifying conditions in an access policy language, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 To identify conditions where a permissions policy applies, include a `Condition` element in your IAM permissions policy\.
 For example, you can create a policy that permits a user to create a cluster using the `redshift:CreateCluster` action, and you can add a `Condition` element to restrict that user to only create the cluster in a specific region\.
 For details, see [Using IAM Policy Conditions for Fine\-Grained Access Control](#redshift-policy-resources.conditions)\.
 For a list showing all of condition key values and the Amazon Redshift actions and resources that they apply to, see [Amazon Redshift API Permissions Reference](redshift-policy-resources.resource-permissions.md)\.

 ### Using IAM Policy Conditions for Fine\-Grained Access Control<a name="redshift-policy-resources.conditions"></a>

-In Amazon Redshift you can use two condition keys to restrict access to resources based on the tags for those resources\.
+In Amazon Redshift, you can use two condition keys to restrict access to resources based on the tags for those resources\.
 The following are common Amazon Redshift condition keys\.

 | Condition Key | Description |